-One of the seven major themes to emerge from this research was the theme ‘Team’.
-During constant comparative data analysis, it became apparent that the theme of ‘Team’ is associated with many of the other major themes and there is recurrent prevalence of this theme grounded within the data of participants.
+During constant comparative data analysis, it became apparent that there was a recurrent prevalence of ‘Team’ grounded within the data of participants and that ‘Team’ is associated with the other major themes.

-Social cognitive theory was developed by Bandura and acknowledges that we learn from and in interaction with others.21 Within this study, DCT and LDFT trainees discussed the benefits of working and learning with fellow DCT & LDFT trainees.
-Participants also identified the advantages of peer support during non-clinical time; meeting up during teaching sessions and outside of work.
-Shared experiences and learning amongst peers could be perceived as an aspect of the hidden curriculum; learning which falls outside the formal curriculum.22 This is a valuable learning process and should be made explicit through encouragement by the supervisor to promote peer collaboration and discussion outside of clinical time.
-However, we also identified that when multiple trainees work in the same setting, that opportunities for training can be diminished.
+DCT and LDFT trainees discussed the benefits of working and learning with fellow trainees.
+Social cognitive theory acknowledges that we learn from and in interaction with others.21 Participants identified the advantages of peer support during non-clinical time; during teaching sessions and outside of work.
+Shared experiences and learning amongst peers could be perceived as an aspect of the hidden curriculum; learning which falls outside the formal curriculum.22 This valuable learning process should be made explicit through encouragement by the supervisor to promote peer collaboration and discussion outside of clinical time.
+However, we did identify that when multiple trainees work in the same setting, that opportunities for training can be diminished.
 It is essential that the supervisor is aware of this challenge and organises timetables accordingly to ensure equal clinical experience is gained by all trainees where possible.

-Participants identified the advantages of working within a wider healthcare team in terms of learning and also collaborative work regarding patient care.
-Situated learning theory views learning and development as occurring via transformation through participation in community activities; through participation learners transform their understanding, roles and responsibilities.21 Initially, some LDFT trainees described feeling as a ‘spare part’ and not integrated well within the team but further into their training feeling more respected within that team.
-This learning experience and identity development is highlighted within Lave and Wenger’s communities of practice learning theory23; a new learner entering the community of practice at the edge (peripheral participation) but as they take on more responsibility, learners move to the centre with increasing participation and understanding of their role and the community of practice.
-Identity and integration within the team is less of an issue amongst teams and departments where DCT and LDFT is a more established training pathway.
+Participants identified the advantages of working within a wider healthcare team in terms of learning and collaborative work regarding patient care.
+Situated learning theory views learning and development through participation in community activities; learners transform their understanding, roles and responsibilities.21 Initially, some LDFT trainees described feeling as a ‘spare part’ and not integrated well within the team but further into training feeling more respected within that team.
+This learning experience and identity development is highlighted within Lave and Wenger’s communities of practice learning theory23; a new learner entering the community of practice at the edge but as they take on more responsibility, learners move to the centre with increasing participation and understanding of their role and the community of practice.
+Identity and integration within the team was less of an issue amongst teams and departments where DCT and LDFT is a more established training pathway.
 However, the integration into a community of practice can be compromised in training units which are new to a training pathway particularly with LDFT trainees spending part time in different settings.
-Therefore, there should be an emphasis on team awareness and perception of the trainee’s role within their community of practice to facilitate integration within the team and for learning to be enhanced.
+Therefore, there should be an emphasis on team awareness and perception of the trainee’s role to facilitate integration within the team and for learning to be enhanced.